-Quebec City is sometimes called "Gibraltar of North America".
-It is carved into the 350-ft cliff of Cape Diamond, located at the confluence of Saint Charles and Saint Lawrence rivers in the southern part of Quebec province.
-Quebec City is a stronghold of French culture.
+Quebec City is carved into the 350-ft cliff of Cape Diamond, located at the confluence of the rivers Saint Charles and Saint Lawrence in the southern part of Canada's Quebec province.
+The city is a stronghold of French culture.
 Despite two centuries of English rule, it remains fiercely French today.
 From atop city's surrounding walls (it's the only walled city north of Mexico on the continent), with massive ramparts which are dominated by the Citadel, a big fortress, one can look out at the green-roofed towers of legendary Chateau Frontenac.

 Remember to visit Dufferin Terrace, a promenade in Haute-Ville overlooking the river, Ursuline convent (1641), Church of Notre-Dame-des-Victoires (1688), Church of Notre-Dame-de-Quebec (1650), Anglican cathedral (1793), National Battlefields Park, which encompasses the Plains of Abraham (site of the 1759 battle defeating the French and placing in the hands of the English control of Canada), and Parliament Buildings (late 19th century).
 Quebec is also the site of excellent theatres and museums.
 Nearby you can see St.Anne de Beaupre Church, beautiful basilica that is one of the greatest pilgrimage sites in North America, the spectacular Montmorency Falls and lush Orleans Island.